griffithlab/pmbio.org/_posts/0010-04-01-DNA_alignment_lab.md

 java -Xmx60g -jar /home/ubuntu/bin/picard.jar SortSam I=2891351068_namesorted_picard_mrkdup.bam O=2891351068_pos_sorted_mrkdup_picard.bam SO=coordinate
 ````
 In order to efficiently load and search a bam file, downstream applications typically require an index.
 This is very similar to the index you created of your reference file

-###index bam file
+### Index bam file
 java -Xmx60g -jar /home/ubuntu/bin/picard.jar BuildBamIndex I=2891351068_pos_sorted_mrkdup_picard.bam

-View your alignment!!!
+View your alignment
 Go to IGV - we will provide instructions for this.
 This is the URL you will use to view your bam
 ````bash
 http://34.239.1.158/workspace/username/align_lab/alignment_results/2891351068_pos_sorted_mrkdup_picard.bam